-Because of the existence of the RELATIVE case and the DESCRIPTIVE case, relative clauses sometimes work differently in Ithkuil IV than in Ithkuil 2011.
+Because of the existence of the RELATIVE case and the DESCRIPTIVE case, relative clauses sometimes work differently in New Ithkuil 2011.
 Usage is shown via the examples below.
-(NOTE: In the examples below, default morphological values such as STA/BSC Function/Specification, PRC version, ASR/OBS/COG Illocution/Validation/Expectation, or default C_A are not listed in the intralinear analyses.)
+(NOTE: In the examples below, default morphological values such as STA/BSC Function/Specification, PRC version, ASR/OBS Illocution/Validation, or default C_A are not listed in the intralinear analyses.)

 1a.
-Weňayá kšilo äpçólöwa lu eňtyangena.
+Weňayá kšilo äpçólöwa lu eňtyarkena.